isomerpages/gb-assist/pages/solutionrepo/solution100.md

 #### Things to Note
 Specifications
-- Liquid solution tank with minimum capacity of 100 litres; and
+- Liquid solution tank withMinimum  capacity of 100 litres; and
-- Recovery tank with minimum capacity of 100 litres.
+- Recovery tank withMinimum  capacity of 100 litres.

 Grant cap: Up to S$10,100 per unit